Birth Client Guide

 Induction or Cesarean Birth

-If you are having an induction or cesarean birth, please let me know as soon as possible when a birth/induction day has been selected.
+If you are having an induction or cesarean birth, please let us know as soon as possible when a birth/induction day has been selected.

-During an induction, I ask that someone updates us during the process.
+During an induction, we ask that someone updates us during the process.
 Inductions can sometimes take as long as 48+ hours, and you may or may not feel like being on the phone.
-Ideally, your partner can provide me periodic updates so that I can offer support, guidance, and plan my arrival.
-I usually come once active labor has been established, but as always: I ultimately come whenever you want me to arrive!
+Ideally, your partner can provide me periodic updates so that we can offer support, guidance, and plan my arrival.
+We usually come once active labor has been established, but as always: we ultimately come whenever you want us to arrive!

 Long Births

-In the event of an exceptionally long birth, Monet might swap out with one of her partner doula/photographers to allow you to have a rested and refreshed birth worker.
-If labor has stalled, I may make the decision to rest at home until labor progresses again.
-This is always a shared decision I make with my clients and their care team.
-I have no limits on how long we’ll support/document a birth, but I do have policies in place to make sure that we are rested and safe to drive home.
+In the event of an exceptionally long birth, Monet and Miranda might swap out to allow you to have a rested and refreshed birth worker.
+If labor has stalled, we may make the decision to rest at home until labor progresses again.
+This is always a shared decision we make with our clients and their care team.
+We have no limits on how long we’ll support/document a birth, but we do have policies in place to make sure that we are rested and safe to drive home.

 Backup and Emergency